hashicorp/consul/website/source/api/catalog.html.md

 ### Filtering

+The filter will be executed against each value in the `Services` mapping within the top level Node object.
 The following selectors and filter operations are supported:

 | Selector                               | Supported Operations               |
 | -------------------------------------- | ---------------------------------- |